advanced-computing/chicken_egg/README.md

 Data
-[] set up API for Bird Flu data (clickable link)
+[] Organize data into a folder?
+(Temporary until APIs ready, may not be worth it) [] set up API for Bird Flu data (clickable link)
 [] set up API for Cal-Main data (clickable link)
 [] set up API for egg prices from BLS (clickable link)